Arizona is a big state—the sixth-largest in the nation—and one way to get a sense of that expanse is to walk the length

-Starting from Marshall Lake, which is more marsh than lake, keep an eye peeled for wildlife.
+Starting from Marshall Lake, which is more marsh than a lake, keep an eye peeled for wildlife.
 This crucial wetland is a popular hangout for deer, elk, bald eagles, osprey and a slate of waterfowl.
 Enjoy an easy jaunt across Anderson Mesa, a gently sloping tableland with scattered timber framing views of the San Francisco Peaks.

 The trail drops into Lower Walnut Canyon with wildflower-streaked meadows beneath cross-bedded sandstone cliffs in soft sunset hues.
 Shallow caves are gouged out along the base of the angled and contorted stone walls.
 Past the Sandys Canyon Trail junction, turn right and continue through Walnut Canyon.

-A few hundred years ago, Walnut Canyon was a thriving population center for the Sinagua culture, and you can still see the remains of their prehistoric cliff dwellings secreted away in the natural contours fo the gorge.
+A few hundred years ago, Walnut Canyon was a thriving population center for the Sinagua culture, and you can still see the remains of their prehistoric cliff dwellings secreted away in the natural contours of the gorge.
 They're now protected as part of Walnut Canyon National Monument.

 The trail climbs steeply out of Walnut Canyon at Fisher Point.
-From there it follows the rim, dipping in and out of a ributary gorge before reaching the trailhead near Interstate 40.
+From there it follows the rim, dipping in and out of a tributary gorge before reaching the trailhead near Interstate 40.